toboid/correlation-id/readme.md

 ### `getId()`
 Returns a uuid for the current correlation scope (created via `withId` or `bindId`).
 If called outside of a correlation scope returns `undefined`.

+## How does it work?
+Currently this module a slim wrapper over [continuation-local-storage](https://github.com/othiym23/node-continuation-local-storage).
+I intend to move to async-hook when it's generally available.

 ## License
 MIT